lelou6666/nimbus-docs/cloudinitd/cloudfoundry.rst

 Prerequisites
 -------------

 Ensure that you have cloudinit.d installed.
-See the `cloudinit.d documentation`_ for instructions.
+See the `cloudinit.d quickstart`_ for instructions.

 Ensure that you have your IaaS credentials exported into your environment::